gopro/labs/docs/control/extensions/README.md

 ### **HERO13 cameras**

+- **WBDV=1** - White Balance DiVe improvements.
+Rather than WARM for improving diving white balance, which effects WB the same at all depths, WBDV is more automatic – as the scene get more blue, the more the red channel is gain up.
+Currently $WBDV=1 is uses =2.33,4.0 internally (gaining red 4x after red gain hits 2.33), so you can try tuning this yourself e.g. $WBDV=2.4,5.0
+- **SHEL=1** - Using $SHEL=1 enables a command shell for Labs over a USB serial port.
+Every experimental, and looking for feedback.
+Connect to COM at 115200 8N1.
+All QR code command work, just type them.
+Used $ commands will report their data back to the shell, e.g. $BITR or $A or $p:T to read variables.
+- **OPNW=1** - Open Network (allows of faster non-secure http vs https to be used with Open GoPro)
 - **DIST=x** - Time-Lapse Video Distance, x is a GPS travel distance between exposures, rather than time for an in-camera computed timelapse.
 When x=1 10m will be used.
+- **GOAL=x** - 0 to 60 (or x) MPH speed timing.
+Not for precision timing, just for fun.
+Drive safe.
+It currents a JPEG in MISC for you speed award.
+All very crude, from a recent hackathon.
+- **GPSL=x** - to enabled continous GPS location logging, even when not capturing, so the capture can log more of you path and adventures.
+Path is saved by day into
+MISC/GPS-yy-mm-dd.gpmf file.
+GPSL=1 logs everything, GPSL=x will only log movement great than x meter from the last stored location.

+### **HERO13/12 cameras**

 - **DIVE=1** - optimizing the Hypersmooth stabilization for underwater.
 It might be no surprise, but HyperSmooth is designed for the camera operation above the water's surface, underwater there is typically less camera shake, and HS is still 70% effective at removing shake.
 The hack adapts HS to use the refractive index (RI) of water (defaults to 1.335, good for fresh and command salt water), to remove closer to 100% of unwanted shake.
 Note: if you know your area's RI is significantly different,